Skip to main content

 If any of these ports are being used by other applications, then the FairCom server will not run properly.

-3. If you have copied the config folder outside the container and mapped that folder back into the container, you can directly edit the config files using your favorite editor, see Copying files into and out of a Docker container and Mapping external folders into Docker.
+3. If you have copied the config folder outside the container and mapped that folder back into the container, you can directly edit the config files using your favorite editor, see Copying files into and out of a Docker container and Map external folders into Docker.

 If you cannot connect to the FairCom server over TCP/IP, you may have run the Docker container with the -P (upper case P) switch.
 This switch causes Docker to map the fixed ports inside the Docker container to randomly available ports on the outside of the container.